schuler-robotics/ultrasonic-rangefinder/README.md

 <br />

 The transmitter includes an inductive switcher, clocked by the Pico PWM (pulse width modulator), to generate 20V from a 5V battery.
 The 20V source powers a level-shifter and high voltage driver, generating a 40V peak-to-peak pulse train.
 The high voltage pulses are fed to parallel piezo transducers (speakers) coupled to a 3D printed reflector to spread the signal uniformly in all lateral directions.

+The output of the boost converter is voltage clamped to 20V by the level-shifter transistors.
+With a distance update rate of hundreds of milliseconds, the heat generated to power a 20 microsecond ultrasound pulse is insignificant.
+A heat sink may be added to the switcher transistor to accommodate single digit millisecond distance update rates.

 The schematic and simulation results of the transmitter are shown in Figure (3).
 The resources inside the dashed lines represent the GPIO (general purpose input/output) signals, including pin models, that physically reside on the Pico microcontroller.